 St. Patrick's Day (or St. Paddy's Day) is on March 17th each year.
 It's a celebration in honor of St. Patrick, of Ireland, but has been adopted by Americans as a fun day full of the color green, shamrocks, leprechauns, and rainbows.

 While my hometown pretty much ignores it, Chicago has a huge celebration.
 They dye the river green, have a festival, and there are multiple parades!
-I'd love to take the boys some year.

 In the meantime, we'll stick to doing fun crafts at home, whipping up some fun recipes, and doing a unit study on St. Patrick's Day every year.